 Drug Abuse and Addiction in Los Angeles

 Another reason why there is a high number of homeless people in Los Angeles arises from the percentage of individuals in the city who struggle with drug abuse and drug addiction.
 Left untreated, a considerable number of individuals with a drug addiction end up facing safe housing issues.
-An alarming number of these Los Angeles residents stuck in a cycle of drug abuse or drug addiction end up homeless, according to the National Institute on Drug Abuse.
+An alarming number of these Los Angeles residents stuck in a cycle of drug abuse or drug addiction end up homeless, according to the National Health Care for the Homeless Council.

 Youthful Runaways in Los Angeles